 Beeck S P Plus – Clear, vapour permeable, water repellent treatment for bare mineral surfaces such as stone and brick.
 S P Plus offers all of the benefits of the Beeck exterior mineral paints within a clear coating to retain and maintain the appearance of the natural mineral finish.

 The Beeck internal paint range, Beeck Maxil Pro, is fully vapour permeable, hard-wearing, environmentally friendly and can be used on virtually any background with the correct primer.
 Suitable for historic and modern buildings, Beeck paints can help regulate humidity, achieving a healthier internal climate and offering unsurpassed durability.

 This listed chapel sits within a small coastal village that is designated as an Area of Outstanding Natural Beauty and is situated less than 100 meters from the sea.
 Due to its location the chapel is subject to heavy wind driven rain and the area is classified as severely exposed.

-This image below on the left shows the building immediately after Beeckosil had been applied.
-The image below on the right was taken 12 years later with the initial Beeckosil coating intact and still offering the same performance as it did from the original application.
+The image below was taken 12 years later with the initial Beeckosil coating intact and still offering the same performance as it did from the original application.
 While the render has developed some signs of bio/mould growth, which is due to the close proximity of the tree, this can be easily removed with an appropriate fungicide.